Our Astronomy Club is open to all ages and experience levels!

 A unique facet of StarFest is a commemorative T-shirt with one-of-a-kind artwork that is included with each registration.
 Extra shirts can be pre-ordered.

 Registration includes everything.
 There are three levels of student discounts available.
-The student discount is more generous this year to continue our long-term support of student involvement.
-If you cancel your registration by the October 13, 2023 deadline, you will receive a full refund.
+The student discount is quite generous to continue our long-term support of student involvement.
+If you cancel your registration by the October 13, 2024 deadline, you will receive a full refund.
 No refunds after that date.

 Registration Rates:

-*Note: We’ll have public observing sessions in the fall.
+*Note: We’ll have public observing sessions in the fall, including the Saturday of StarFest.
 Delegates wanting to share day or night observing with other delegates or the public do so at their discretion.
 Personal observing is always an option.

 Keynote Speakers & Activities:

-What could be a better way to start your long weekend than enjoying a little tipple with your new and old astro-friends?
-We’ll be enjoying the craft of two local breweries with a beer and a hard cider.
-We’ll also have non-alcoholic beverages to share.
-Make sure you have an ID on hand.
+What could be a better way to start your long weekend than enjoying some time with your new and old astro-friends?
+We’ll be enjoying sodas and snacks while everyone checks in.

 Title: